 Disabled Adults Transit Service (DATS)

 The DATS bus garage is in Mill Woods and a bus has to be despatched whenever it is demanded, within the city.
-Currently, the DATS system is costly to run, although it serves a great purpose.
+Currently, the DATS system is costly to run but fulfills a needed service.
 DATS transports seniors, and those in need, from their door to their destination.
-While the AFB service I am proposing wouldn’t replace DATS, it would lessen the demand on DATS from those seniors who are on the cusp of depending upon DATS.
+While the AFB service I am proposing wouldn’t replace DATS, it would lessen the demand on DATS from those seniors who are on the cusp of otherwisedepending upon DATS.
 It makes sense to have a tiered approach for those requiring transit.

 The User Experience On Buses